Skip to content

 Dependency Graph Visualizer in Python

-This tutorial demonstrates how to visualize the import dependency graph of a Python codebase using kit. kit’s DependencyAnalyzer leverages Python’s Abstract Syntax Tree (AST) parsing for robust analysis and can output the graph in DOT format, which you can render with Graphviz to generate visual diagrams.
-This feature is currently only for Python code.
+This tutorial demonstrates how to visualize the dependency graph of a codebase using kit. kit’s DependencyAnalyzer supports analyzing dependencies in both Python and Terraform codebases, and can output the graph in DOT format, which you can render with Graphviz to generate visual diagrams.

 Step 1: Generate the Dependency Graph in DOT Format